If you have or are ever to lose one or more teeth, it is likely that you wish to replace them.

 - Bone (your jaw)

-One of the major benefits of mini implants is that they require less bone structure than traditional implants, this is the very reason they exist.
+One of the major benefits of mini implants compared to regular implants is that they require less bone structure.
+Indeed this is the very reason they exist.

 However, there still needs to be a certain amount of bone for the implant to be fixed into.